Bhanuprakash1105/N-Queens-Problem/README.md

 **What is N-Queens problem ?**

-Given N x N chess board with N queens where each column contains 1 queen the solution is about finding the positions of queens in the chess board such that no queen is attacking any other queen.
-Basically minimum number of pairs of queens attacking each other and ideally that value should zero(0).
-But there are few values of N for which the solution doesn't exists for example when N = 2, 3 there is not solution as shown in below image.
+Given an N x N chess board with N queens where each column contains 1 queen, the solution is to find the positions of queens on the chess board such that no queen is attacking any other queen.
+Basically, the minimum number of pairs of queens attacking each other should be zero(0), ideally.
+However, there are a few N values for which there is no solution.
+When N is equal to 2 or 3, for example, there is no solution, as shown in the image below.

 <img src="https://github.com/Bhanuprakash1105/N-Queens-Problem/blob/main/Images/solutions-space.jpg" width="430" height="410">